 PFlow VRCs Installed in Concrete Shaft Ways of Seattle Tunnel Project

-On February 4, 2019, the much-anticipated Seattle Tunnel opened for north/south vehicle traffic along the Seattle Harbor, connecting the south end of downtown near the Seahawks and Mariners stadiums to the north end of downtown near the Space Needle.
+On February 4, 2019, the much-anticipated State Route 99 Tunnel in Seattle opened for north/south vehicle traffic along the Seattle Harbor, connecting the south end of downtown near the Seahawks and Mariners stadiums to the north end of downtown near the Space Needle.

 The solution was provided by PFlow Industries, Inc. with two high capacity VRCs at each end of the north/south tunnel.
 PFlow consulted with the tunnel project engineers early in the design stage to help prevent any unforeseen obstacles.

 PFlow’s engineering expertise and “Buy American” capability helped make it easy for the State of Washington to go with PFlow!
 Both PFlow VRCs were installed in concrete shaft ways, the south VRC was placed into the shaft way using a crane from above, while the north VRC was erected in the capped-off shaft way.